hellohaptik/docs_haptik/docs/bot-builder/basic/introduction.md

 # Key Concepts

 On **Conversation Studio**, you can create a bot i.e. formulate different conversation flows.
 Instead of creating bots on your own, our Conversation Studio gives you a framework and components to build the bot without much effort.
-We cna broadly classify the bot building process in these 5 steps -
+We can broadly classify the bot building process in these 5 steps -

 - Conversation Design
 - Bot Building